 Policy making runs from general election to general election, with updated documents produced for every Annual Conference.
 Members, supporters and affiliate groups make submissions to the process detailing their views.
 What they tell the NPF shapes the documents produced.

 In 2020 Labour's National Policy Forum entered a new policy development cycle.
-We want to hear your insight and ideas on how the next Labour government can build a new Britain which guarantees security, prosperity and respect for all.
+We want to hear your thoughts on how the next Labour government can build a fairer, greener and more dynamic Britain.

 You can get involved in policy development both online and in your area.
 Find out more about the six policy commissions and how to make your submission here.